-As risk increases so do costs, and as a result premiums may rise.
+As risk increases, so do costs and as a result premiums rise.
 Availability and affordability of some categories of insurance cover for certain sectors remain a real concern.
 Small businesses are facing challenges in accessing the insurances, such as public liability, that they need to operate.
-In many of these categories, insurers themselves are under pressure to provide a profitable product, so solutions are often difficult to determine.
+In many of these categories, given they are pricing the risks insurers themselves are under pressure to provide a profitable product, so solutions are often difficult to determine.

 A range of inquiries and reviews over the past decade have put forward various recommendations on how to address these.
+Increasing risk profiles have often been a long-term trend within certain sectors, while others have been created by an increasingly litigious environment.
 One consistent theme in all of these reviews to Federal and State Governments yet to be heeded is the reform of State-based taxes which unfairly burden those who seek private insurance protection to the benefit of those who do not.